-Choosing the right plumber insurance means stepping back and looking at the business and the sort of work generally carried out.
+Choosing the right plumber insurance means stepping back and looking at the business, and the sort of work generally carried out.

 Work out where your revenue comes from and target the risks associated with that work for plumber insurance cover.

-Now’s the time to start looking at quotes and the cover offered by different insurers – but forget the price, for now, it’s the quality of cover, not the cost that’s important to a business.
+Now’s the time to start looking at quotes and the cover offered by different insurers – but forget the price, for now, it’s the quality of protection, not the cost that’s important to a business.

 Most plumber insurance will include:

-Employer liability looks after the same risks for anyone on the payroll – and is a legal requirement for a business with employees
+Employer liability looks after the same risks for anyone on the payroll – and is a legal requirement for a business with employees.

 Other add-ons depend on the size of the business and how it is run.

-Consider tool cover to safeguard specialist and expensive equipment against loss, damage or theft on or off-site – but not when stored at home or business premises or left in a van overnight
+Consider tool cover to safeguard specialist and expensive equipment against loss, damage, or theft on or off-site – but not when stored at home or business premises or left in a van overnight.